Those women longed for the touch of others' lips, and thus invited their kisses: Plot

 The commander and deputy commander of the paramilitary agency Nerv, Gendo Ikari and Kozo Fuyutsuki, discuss their projects and Ryoji Kaji, a secret agent engaged in investigations in Kyoto into an institute called Marduk.
 Meanwhile, Shinji Ikari, a pilot at Nerv, asks his colleague Rei Ayanami what kind of person his father Gendo is and tells her that she reminds him of a maternal figure.
 Misato Katsuragi, head of the strategic department of Nerv and legal guardian of Shinji and Asuka Langley Soryu, heads to a wedding party with her friend Ritsuko Akagi and Kaji, her ex-boyfriend.

 Shinji visits his mother's grave with his father, then returns home to play the cello.
 Asuka, who left shortly before for a date, also returns home and compliments Shinji's cello playing.
 Feeling bored, Asuka suggests to Shinji that he should kiss her, and the two exchange a kiss.
-Meanwhile, a drunk Misato is escorted home by Kaji; along the way she reveals to Kaji that the real reason why she broke up with him years before was because he reminded her of her father, with whom she had a conflicted relationship.
+Meanwhile, a drunk Misato is escorted home by Kaji; she reveals along the way to Kaji that the real reason why she broke up with him years before was because he reminded her of her father, with whom she had a conflicted relationship.
 Misato bursts into tears, and Kaji kisses her.
 The next day Misato discovers Kaji secretly entering the deepest section of the Nerv headquarters; Kaji then shows her a crucified giant, which he identifies as Adam, the first Angel.